-Lovefraud recently received the following letter from a reader whom we’ll call “Emilie”:
+UPDATED FOR 2025.
+Lovefraud once received the following letter from a reader whom we’ll call “Edna”:

 I won’t go into the long, boring details of my 7+ year relationship with the sociopath that invaded my life.
 It’s the same basic story as always and plus, I think there’s some kind of email size limit. 🙂

-Ever since I ended the engagement over 3 years ago, and finally terminated the relationship itself another year after, I’ve made comments (in a lighthearted, self deprecating fashion) that, “if you’re going to treat me like crap, then I’m the girl for you!”
+Ever since I ended the engagement over 3 years ago, and finally terminated the relationship itself another year after, I’ve made comments (in a lighthearted, self deprecating fashion) that, “If you’re going to treat me like crap, then I’m the girl for you!”
 Yes, it gets chuckles from the people I’m around, but sadly it’s true.

 It occurred to me while I was drifting off to sleep (what I call the “brain cleaning” portion of the verge of deep sleep), that even in my mid-twenties (am creeping up on my mid-forties now), my stepmother made the comment to me that I do that.
 Even then, I went for the boys that needed to be fixed or helped.
 It’s no wonder that I was such a perfect target for the two sociopaths that jacked up my life.
 Actually I’m kind of surprised it hasn’t been more!